CyVerse-learning-materials/RNASeq-2019/index.rst

    ..
 Note::

 	    The quick launch feature comes pre-loaded with DESeq2 R script.
-All you need to do is...

 5. Under "Resource Requirements" request resources as needed or leave for defaults